ChrisVerg/VAERS-Project/README.md

 # The data regarding Varicella cases can be found at https://www.cdc.gov/mmwr/mmwr_nd/index.html

-# The prelim_wrangling file is the code used to compress and collate the data.

 # This project seeks to view and understand various vaccine program effectiveness.